 Is your pet excessively scratching or biting his or her skin?
 It could be an allergy to the environment, a food sensitivity, or any one of a number of common skin conditions.
 Many skin conditions look the same, making a thorough exam and appropriate testing necessary to help your pet get relief.

-Dr. Murphy has significant experience treating pet allergies and skin conditions, and our advanced diagnostic tests make it easier to pinpoint the fungus, bacteria, or allergy affecting your pet.
+Our veterinarians have significant experience treating pet allergies and skin conditions, and our advanced diagnostic tests make it easier to pinpoint the fungus, bacteria, or allergy affecting your pet.

 Pollen, grass, mold spores, ragweed, and dust mites can trigger reactions in dogs and cats, just as they can in humans.
 Atopic dermatitis (an inflammatory skin condition caused by allergies) is one of the most common skin conditions affecting pets.
 Repeated biting and scratching can exacerbate the problem by creating irritated, moist skin that’s susceptible to bacterial infections.
 Prompt treatment for pet allergies can relieve painful itching and help prevent secondary infections and more serious dermatological problems.